Join us online for an hour of discussion and insight into research on women and gender.

 Tracey, Marco and Tugce talk about their research on women and gender studies.

 Learn how women’s emotional wellbeing and relationship to their bodies have changed over the years.
-Discover about women’s experiences of having a partner in prison for committing violent crimes.
+Discover women’s experiences of partner imprisonment for violent crimes.
 And explore with us whether there is a direct impact on women reaching high-pay ranks in companies and organisations.

 Professor Tracey Loughran from our Department of History will discuss her research into women's psychological, emotional and bodily health in Britain, c.
 1960-1990.
 In the post-war period, women were expected to lead very different lives to those of their mothers and grandmothers.
 But in what ways did these shifts alter women’s emotional wellbeing and relationship to their bodies?